GovindSingh-95/GovindSingh-95/README.md

 Currently, I’m developing **Fetchly** as a Software Development Intern at Brisons International — a full-featured grocery delivery platform with real-time product browsing, cart and checkout flows, and a scalable backend.
 It’s built using the MERN stack and designed as a mobile-first PWA.

 Previously, I single-handedly built **Avaxan Pharma**, a pharmacy e-commerce platform during my internship.
-It features secure authentication, product flows, and an AI chatbot that’s currently being integrated.
+It features secure authentication, product flows, and an AI chatbot integrated.

 Some personal projects I’ve worked on:
 - 🔐 [**Diffie-Hellman Demo**](https://l1nq.com/Y7FZ0) – interactive cryptography visualizer